You can exhale now. After a nearly five-month layoff, the NBA is back.

 We still have a long way to go before the NBA crowns a champion in October, but it’s safe to actually focus on basketball again.
 So, it’s time to get reacquainted with every roster and identify the storylines to keep an eye on.

-Here’s one thing to watch for every Eastern Conference bubble team.
+Here’s one thing to watch for every Western Conference bubble team.
 To add a little spice to this endeavor, I’ve sorted the teams by my likelihood of them winning the 2019-20 NBA championship.
-See the West preview here.
+The East preview will run on Friday.

 Buckle in, folks.
 This is gonna be a ride.